es

 Pego

-All these fallas were only ninots and pieces of junk collected by people from the neighbourhood, which were skilfully dressed and painted to be offered to Sant Josep in his night.
-In 1954 the first falla as such was built, in the neighbourhood of Sant Josep, with the name of falla La Font.
+These early fallas were only really individual ninots and unwanted pieces of furniture and other junk collected by people from each neighbourhood, which were skilfully ‘dressed’ and painted to be offered up to Sant Josep on the night of the patron saint of the Fallas (March 19).
+In 1954 the first real falla was erected in the neighbourhood of Sant Josep, bearing the name Falla La Font.

-On November 30, 2016, the fallas are declared Intangible Cultural Heritage of Humanity by Unesco.
+On November 30, 2016, the fallas were declared Intangible Cultural Heritage by the Unesco.

 Fallas Pego